gnomejs/spawn/ubi/README.md

 ## Overview

-The ubi module wraps the ubi cli and provides a simple way to execute ubi commands.
+The ubi module provides a simple way to execute ubi commands.

 The module relies upon the [@gnome/exec][exec] module and